josethz00/snowflake-vs-uuid/README.md

 This is a simple benchmark to compare the performance of Snowflake and UUID.
 It was built with Go + Docker + SQLx + PostgreSQL.
 The data collected was used to generate the graphs below.

-The graphs and the data analysis were made with Python3, so please check if you have it installed in your machine.
+The graphs and the data analysis were made with Python3, so please check if you have it installed on your machine.

 <img src="https://github.com/josethz00/snowflake-vs-uuid/blob/main/images/benchmark_comparison.png?raw=True" />